mrc-ide/odin-dust-tutorial/notes.md

 # What about stochastic models?

-One thing that discrete time models allow for is stochasticity - random updates to parameters.
+One thing that discrete time models allow for is stochasticity - random updates to variables.
 You can't do this in continuous time models (unless you make some very limiting assumptions and consider only brownian motion changes to a single variable to get some degree of tractability for an SDE).
 As soon as things become stochastic we are rarely interested in single realisations from the process, but instead some set (or summary of a set) of realisations of the stochastic process.

 (There's lots to discuss here if people are interested, especially once we get to the parallelism section, so we'll leave it until there)